 The Sustainable Scotland Network (SSN) is a network for sustainable development and climate change in the public sector.
-The SSN is managed by a secretariat at ECCI (Edinburgh Centre for Carbon Innovation) which is part of the University of Edinburgh.
+The SSN is managed by a secretariat at ECCI (Edinburgh Climate Change Institute) which is part of the University of Edinburgh.
 The secretariat is funded by the Scottish Government.

 Information about you: how we use it and with whom we share it